-1. Recipients of blood or blood components donated by persons in the geographic areas served by one of the four participating blood collection agencies (listed below) who gave their permission at the time of blood donation to have serum tested for anti-HIV.

-- a.
-Greater New York Blood Program's facilities in all four of its divisions (New York City, Northern New Jersey, the Hudson Valley, and Long Island). - b.
-South Florida Blood Service. - c.
-Irwin Memorial Blood Bank at its facilities in San Francisco and adjacent counties to the north. - d.
-American Red Cross Regional Blood Services' facilities located in Los Angeles County.
+- 1. Persons in the geographic areas listed below who gave permission at the time of blood donation to have serum tested for anti-HTLV-III, and to be contacted concerning further participation if results of that testing indicate that additional observations would add to knowledge concerning the meaning of the test. - a) Donors to the Greater New York Blood Program's facilities in all four of its divisions (New York City, Northern New Jersey, the Hudson Valley, and Long Island). - b) Donors to the South Florida Blood Service. - c) Donors to the Irwin Memorial Blood Bank at its facilities in San Francisco and adjacent counties to the north. - d) Donors to the American Red Cross Regional Blood Services' facilities located in Los Angeles County. - 2.
+Recipients of blood or blood components at hospitals in the areas served by the participating blood collection agencies.

-This population will consist of: (A) Recipients of blood or blood components from donors whose positivity on EIA screening is corroborated by two additional tests (positive donors); (B) recipients of blood or blood components from donors whose negativity of EIA screening is corroborated by two other tests (negative donors); (C) recipients of blood or blood components from donors whose positivity on screening is not corroborated by two additional tests (probably negative EIA reactions); and (D) recipients of blood or blood or blood components from donors whose sera give findings of unknown meaning.
+The first population will consist of:

+- (A) donors whose positivity on EIA screening is corroborated by two additional tests (positive donors); - (B) matched donor controls whose negativity on screening is corroborated by other tests (negative donors); - (C) donors whose positivity on screening is not corroborated by two additional tests (probably negative EIA reactions); and, - (D) donors positive on screening whose sera give findings of unknown meaning on additional testing.

-The second population will consist of: (A) Recipients known to have received blood or components from identified positive donors, (B) recipient controls known to have received blood or components from the matched donor controls, (C) recipients of blood from donors with probably negative EIA reactions, and (D) recipients of blood from donors with presently uninterpretable findings.
+The second population will consist of:

+- (A) recipients known to have received blood or components from identified positive donors; - (B) recipient controls known to have received blood or components from the matched donor controls; - (C) recipients of blood from donors with probably negative EIA reactions; and, - (D) recipients of blood from donors with presently uninterpretable findings.